tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Hedge Wizard

-After each full heal-up, roll on the tabel below.
+After each full heal-up, roll on the table below.

 | **d8** | **Effect** |
 | --- | --- |